marco-mascia/virtualtour-panolens/README.md

 # virtualtour-panolens
-Example of virtual tour, this times with Panolens.js
+Example of virtual tour, this time with Panolens.js